Willmore energy: Critical points

 since the Euler characteristic is constant.

 One can find (local) minima for the Willmore energy by gradient descent, which in this context is called Willmore flow.

-For embeddings of the sphere in 3-space, the critical points have been classified: they are all conformal transforms of minimal surfaces, the round sphere is the minimum, and all other critical values are integer multiples of 4$\pi$.
-They are called Willmore surfaces.
+For embeddings of the sphere in 3-space, the critical points have been classified: they are all equivalent to minimal surfaces by a conformal transformation, the round sphere is the minimum, and all other critical values are integer multiples of 4$\pi$.

 Willmore flow

 The Willmore flow is the geometric flow corresponding to the Willmore energy;

 it is an $L^2$-gradient flow.